 'He was a man of pure simplicity of mind, truthful almost to a fault.
 He never made a promise he did not keep, never knowingly did an injury to anyone.
 Rectitude and justice ruled his conduct in all public affairs.
 Devout himself, he sought to cherish a love for religion in others.
 He would exhort his visitors, particularly the young, to pursue virtue and eschew evil.
 He considered sports and the pleasures of the world as frivolous, and devoted his leisure to reading the scriptures and the old chronicles.
 Most decorous himself when attending public worship, he obliged his courtiers to enter the sacred edifice without swords or spears, and to refrain from interupting the devotion of others by conversing within its precincts.

-He delighted in female society, and blamed that immodest dress, which left exposed the maternal parts of the neck.
-"Fie, fie, for shame!" he exclaimed "forsooth ye be to blame."
-Fond of encouraging youth in the paths of virtue he would frequently converse familiarly with the scholars from his colllege of Eton, when they visited his servants at Windsor Castle.
+He delighted in female society and blamed that immodest dress, which left exposed the maternal parts of the neck.
+"Fie, fie, for shame!" he exclaimed, "forsooth ye be to blame."
+Fond of encouraging youth in the paths of virtue he would frequently converse familiarly with the scholars from his college of Eton when they visited his servants at Windsor Castle.
 He generally concluded with this address, adding a present of money: "Be good lads, meek and docile, and attend to your religion."

-In his dress he was plain, and would not wear the shoes with the upturned points, then so much in fashion, and considered the distinguishing mark of a man of quality.
-Where are warm baths in which they say the men of that country customarily refresh and wash themselves, the King, looking into the baths, saw in them men wholly naked with every garment cast off.
+In his dress, he was plain, and would not wear the shoes with the upturned points, then so much in fashion, and considered the distinguishing mark of a man of quality.
+Where are warm baths in which they say the men of that country customarily refresh and wash, the King, looking into the baths, saw in them men wholly naked with every garment cast off.
 At which he was greatly displeased, and went away quickly, abhorring such nudity as a great offence.'

 In 1453, at the age of 32, Henry VI began to exhibit signs of serious mental illness.
-By means of a "sudden fright" he entered into a trance-like state reacting to and recognising no one.
+Through a "sudden fright", he entered into a trance-like state reacting to and recognising no one.
 Catatonic schizophrenia or depressive stupor have been suggested as a likely diagnosis.
-This was probably an inheritance from his grandfather, Charles VI of France, who himself suffered from bouts of schizophrenia, which is reported to have come on suddenly in 1392 when he was then aged 24, into which he then suffered relapses for the next 30 years.
-Charles VI's mother, Joanna de Bourbon, also exhibited signs of mental illness, as did various ancestors of hers, including Louis I, Duke of Bourbon, Peter I, Duke of Bourbon, Louis II, Duke of Bourbon.
+This was probably an inheritance from his maternal grandfather, Charles VI of France, who himself suffered from bouts of schizophrenia, which is reported to have come on suddenly in 1392 when he was then aged 24, and into which he then suffered relapses for the next thirty years.
+Charles VI's mother, Joanna de Bourbon, also exhibited signs of mental illness, as did various ancestors of hers, including Louis I, Duke of Bourbon, Peter I, Duke of Bourbon and Louis II, Duke of Bourbon.

 The First Battle of St. Albans was fought on 22nd May 1455.
 Margaret's favourite, Edmund Beaufort, Duke of Somerset was killed and Henry captured by the victorious Yorkists.
 York was appointed Protector of England.
 Margaret, true to character, was not going to accept this meekly.
 She gathered an army to advance her son's cause and York, Salisbury and Warwick were forced into flight before her.

-Queen Margaret lead a Lancastrian army to attack the Duke of York at his castle at Sandal.
-The Duke was killed leading an impulsive charge against the Lancastrian forces, as was Salisbury and York's second son, the seventeen year old Edmund, Earl of Rutland, whose pleas for his life were ignored.
+Queen Margaret lead a Lancastrian army to attack the Duke of York at his castle at Sandal at Wakefield.
+The Duke was killed leading an impulsive charge against the Lancastrian forces, as was Salisbury and York's second son, the seventeen-year-old Edmund, Earl of Rutland, whose pleas for his life were ignored.
 The Queen had their heads impaled on spikes on the city walls of York.

 Queen Margaret was defeated at last by the death of the son she had fought so long and hard for.
 She was imprisoned in the Tower of London.
 Her beloved son's widow, Anne Neville, later married one of his suspected killers, Richard, Duke of Gloucester, through this marriage, Gloucester eventually obtained much of Warwick's vast estates.